joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

     +------------------+-----------------------+------------+---------------+
     ```

-After partitioning, this is `lsblk` will output the following.
+After partitioning, `lsblk` will output the following.

 ```
 $ lsblk